 6. Donor Restrictions.
 Clearly state that the investment committee agrees to all stipulations made by donors for how their funds are used and invested.

-To make your life easier, download our free investment policy statement template that we encourage nonprofits to use to create their governance policies.
+To make your life easier, download our free investment policy statement template to create your governance policies.
 However, resist the urge to fill this out and never think about it again.
 Your investment policy statement should be a living document that operates in conjunction with your strategic plan, bylaws, and statement of activities.
 Alongside your Board of Directors and your Registered Investment Advisor, continue to revise these statements as your nonprofit's needs and circumstances change.

 Step 2: Decide Where to Invest

-Once your nonprofit has a sound investment plan, it's time to decide the provider and tools you’ll use to invest your money.
-While you may be most familiar with big bank investing, technological developments and a new wave of modern Investment Advisors have led to an increase in access to sound investment strategies for small to mid-size nonprofits for reduced fees.
+Once your nonprofit has a sound investment plan, decide on the provider and tools you’ll use to invest your money.
+While you may be most familiar with big bank investing, a new wave of modern Investment Advisors has led to an increase in access to sound investment strategies for small to mid-size nonprofits for reduced fees.

 Big Banks